unwind/geanyuniq/README.markdown

     baz
     foo

+**NOTE:** There are still two occurances of the line whose content is just `foo`; Geanyuniq will only remove duplicate lines that are immediately next to each other.

 ##Installation##
 At the moment, Geanyuniq is not available in any pre-packaged form, so you need to build it yourself.
 Luckily, that isn't too hard.
 The following steps should do it: